CCC-Attestation/formal-spec-TEE/README.md

 2c.
 To run in interactive mode:
 `proverif_interact <filename>.pv`

-## Recent and Upcoming Talks and Research Visits
+## Recent Talks and Research Visits
 If you are around on any of the following venues of upcoming talks (in reverse chronological order) on the project, you are very welcome to join/meet.

 | Event/Host | Venue | Date(s) | Funding | Material |